09 Jan Turtle Hatchlings

 If you come across a hatching nest the first thing you should do is report it to the local turtle research group.
 You can normally find their contact details at an entrance to a turtle nesting beach.
 This way they can log the details of the hatch, record movements, identify predation, and assist in the preservation of the turtle’s future.
 Then take a seat and watch these little cuties make their way to the ocean.
 You can even count them going in, this is great information to report.
 Take care not to interfere with the nest nor their natural predators.
 It’s very hard to watch a bird take a little one away but it is nature and part of their survival too.

 The special amphibious vehicles at 1770 LARC!
-Tours take our lucky guests along the edge of some very remote turtle nesting areas.
+Tours take our lucky guests along the edge of some very remote turtle nesting areas and at this time of year our crew and guests are always keenly looking for signs of turtles activity during our usual tours.
 We record and report all turtle tracks, nests, hatchings and rescues.
 We feel privileged to be able to share this experience and information with our visitors.